This is a comment.

 graph

 A graph is a 2-dimensional chart of data that you specify in the Initial State editor.
-Each graph that is created will appear on the right side of the World View.
+Each graph that is created will appear by default on the right side of the World View, but can be aligned to the left instead.
 Your program needs to add points to the graph with the plotcommand.

 • title = Optional text that will appear at the top of the graph.